-Romantic Need #4: To receive a tender touch and hear gentle words
+4. A woman needs to receive a tender touch and hear gentle words from her husband.

 Before marriage, two people in love can hardly keep their hands off each other because they find the touch of their beloved thrilling.
 What happens after the wedding?
 Some couples married for a while would find a firm handshake a wildly intimate encounter.
 This should not be the case in a marriage.
 There is great power in tender touch, even if it’s just a long, full-body hug or a lingering kiss.
 Or the touch may be a gentle caress of her face that has no motive to make sexual demands but communicates, “I love you, Sweetheart, and I care for you tenderly.”